As society changes, what kinds of value does Hakuhodo look to provide in the future? Masayuki Mizushima, President & CEO, explains.

 One of our challenges is to create new businesses as actors ourselves.
 Expanding on our experience in supporting our clients’ innovation, we aim to generate new businesses by connecting various companies across industries and business formats.
-The organization at the center of this drive has already produced several seedlings of unique solutions.
+The organization at the center of this drive has already produced several seedlings of Unimagined Ways.

 Hakuhodo is serious about transforming itself.
 Every time I see the new VI, I want to return to this resolution.
-We will strive to offer society unique solutions, not just in Japan, but around the world.
+We will strive to offer society Unimagined Ways, not just in Japan, but around the world.

-But no matter how much we change we are who we are thanks to our partners and that remains unchanged.
+But no matter how much we change we are who we are thanks to our partners, and that remains unchanged.
 Partnership is our philosophy and will remain the cornerstone of our business for years to come.
-We have a greater sense of urgency than ever before about becoming a company that is trusted and relied upon alike by clients we’ve worked with for years and new partners we’ve just met.
+We have a greater sense of urgency than ever about becoming a company that is trusted and relied upon by clients we’ve worked with for years, and new partners we’ve just met, alike.

-Through the creativity of each of our personnel, we will link to various issues in society and take action tirelessly to become a presence that provides new value to sei-katsu-sha and society and shapes the future.
+Through the creativity of each of our personnel, we will become a nexus between issues in society, taking action tirelessly to become a presence that provides new value to sei-katsu-sha and society and shapes the future.
 This is the kind of collective, I believe, that Hakuhodo hopes to become in the future.
 As President, I intend to lead the way.